Sfeeen/sudo-Tinder/README.md

 A desktop GUI written in python that interacts with the tinder-servers.
 It provides some of the basic functionality (swiping, checking pictures) but more importantly it provides some extra features:

 * Load multiple potential swipes at once and choose who you swipe and who you do not want to swipe (or swipe later).
 * Change your location, fill in the longitude and latitude of were you want to be and the server will think that you are on that location.
+You will fetch swipes from the same area
 * See some people who like you (tinder provides some blurred pictures of people who like you and you could see the pictures if you buy a premium account: those pictures are shown without a blur).

 ### Note